Partners & Members

 If you’d like your organization to become a member of MIRC, please fill out our member application form.
 MIRC’s Board of Directors looks over each application to determine whether organizations meets the membership criteria.

-Want to get in touch with MIRC?
+get in touch with MIRC

 Address:

-1 Marginal Way |FL 2
+1 Marginal Way | 2nd FL

 Portland, ME 04101

-Office Hours:
+Hours:

-9am -5pm Monday – Friday
+Monday – Friday

-Tel 207-956-7030
+Tel: 207-956-7030

-© 2022 Maine Immigrants’ Rights Coalition
+© 2023 Maine Immigrants’ Rights Coalition